-The Cypress Trees (Yellow Cedar) is a medium sized tree that can reach heights of up to 24 m tall and 90 centimeters in diameter, it has a broad, trunk that has vertical grooves.
+The Cypress Trees (Yellow Cedar) is a medium-sized tree that can reach average heights of 24 m or more, it has a broad, trunk that has vertical grooves.
 Cedars, both red and yellow, usually spread out widely at the base.
-The crown is sharply cone shaped, with branches that spread out.
+The crown is sharply cone-shaped, with branches that spread out.

-Although most yellow cedar are big, a few can be giants and Vancouver Island has the worlds largest yellow cedar.
-It is in the big tree creek area up along cooper creek, its name is The Admiral Broeren.
+Although most yellow cedars are big, a few can be giants and Vancouver Island has the world’s largest yellow cedar.
+It is in the big tree creek area up along cooper creek, its name is Admiral Broeren.
 This tree is massive, it makes you feel very small when you are up close to it.